“Milan is beautiful in fog, like a woman with a veil.” — Ornella Vanoni

-The past decade saw the development of two major urban regeneration projects – Porta Nuova and City Life and some other specific interventions like the Vertical Forest, Feltrinelli, Mudec, etc. Today, Milan is booming with new additions to the skyline with tall high rises, such as Bosco Verticale and organisations like Fondazione Prada are supporting the development of social spaces specked with bars, eateries, exhibitions and a lot of shops.
+The past decade of architecture of Milan saw the development of two major urban regeneration projects – Porta Nuova and City Life and some other specific interventions like the Vertical Forest, Feltrinelli, Mudec, etc. Today, Milan is booming with new additions to the skyline with tall high rises, such as Bosco Verticale and organisations like Fondazione Prada are supporting the development of social spaces specked with bars, eateries, exhibitions and a lot of shops.

 The city is more like a book of History, developments, art and culture and people’s lifestyles along with fashion, cheese and wine.
 Tourists flank Milan throughout the year and there are a few places that no tourist will want to miss.
 One of these is the Opera La Scala, an opera house in Milan where most of Italy’s greatest operatic artists, and many of the finest singers from around the world, have appeared.
 The theatre has undergone renovations, enhancing the sound quality and improving the structure.